-Although you can get tickets online ahead of time by using the link above, you can also purchase tickets at the train station.
+Although you can get tickets online ahead of travel times by using the link above, you can also purchase tickets at the train station.

-Termini has several ticket kiosks, so you shouldn’t have to worry about waiting in a line for too long.
+Termini has several ticket kiosks, so you shouldn’t have to worry about waiting in a line for too long or missing the schedule.